Migrant worker: Latin America

 Immigrants often take any available job, often in the fields.
 The work often consists of hard manual labour, often with unfair pay.
 The article "Migrant Farmworkers: Is government doing enough to protect them?" by William Triplett states that the median annual income was $7,500, and 61% had income below the poverty level.
-After losing their cultural identity immigrants try to find a way to feed their families, and may end up being exploited.
+Immigrants try to find a way to feed their families, and may end up being exploited.
 Triplett also notes that since 1989, "their average real hourly wages (in 1998 dollars) had dropped from $6.89 to $6.18", and that immigrants suffer physical as well as economic exploitation in the work place.

 Asia

 In Asia, some countries in East and Southeast Asia offer workers.
 Their destinations include Japan, South Korea, Hong Kong, Taiwan, Singapore, Brunei and Malaysia.

 China

 Overall, the Chinese government has tacitly supported migration as means of providing labour for factories and construction sites and for the long-term goals of transforming China from a rural-based economy to an urban-based one.
 Some inland cities have started providing migrants with social security, including pensions and other insurance.

 In 2012, there were a reported 167 million migrant workers in China, with trends of working closer to home within their own or a neighbouring province but with a wage drop of 21%.

 Because so many migrant workers are moving to the city from rural areas, employers can hire them to work in poor working conditions for low wages.
 Migrant workers in China are notoriously marginalized, especially because of the hukou system of residency permits, tying one stated residence to all social welfare benefits.